-2.1.7 A letter from the British Embassy in Baghdad, dated January 2012 explained:
+5.1.7 A letter from the British Embassy in Baghdad, dated January 2012 explained:

 'EU letters are currently not acceptable for enforced or voluntary returns to Baghdad.
 A valid passport, expired passport or laissez passer travel document is required which was introduced by the Iraqi Government in October 2011.
 The MoDM and MOI said that they would be able to pass through Iraqi security check points explaining they were heading home.
-Similarly they would be able to rent a property, stay with friends or relatives or temporarily in a hotel until such time as their records are regularised.'
+Similarly they would be able to rent a property, stay with friends or relatives or temporarily in a hotel until such time as their records are regularised.'8

-2.1.8 Whilst the later letter from the British Embassy, dated 7 April 2012 noted:

-'In October 2011, the Iraqi Government introduced the policy that stopped EU Countries from returning Iraqi citizens on EU letters.
+- 5.1.8 Whilst the later letter from the British Embassy, dated 7 April 2012 noted: - 'In October 2011, the Iraqi Government introduced the policy that stopped EU Countries from returning Iraqi citizens on EU letters.
 The new Iraqi policy requires returnees to return on a passport, valid or expired or with a Laissez Passer Passport only.
-The MOI and MoDM have told us that one of these documents is sufficient in the first instance to pass through check points on return to their home or temporary accommodation
+The MOI and MoDM have told us that one of these documents is sufficient in the first instance to pass through check points on return to their home or temporary accommodation following which they need to regularise their Civil ID card.

-&lt;sup>17 British Embassy Baghdad, Return Procedures for UK failed asylum seekers', 8 April 2012, Annex Q Letter from the British Embassy in Baghdad, 'Monitoring of Returnees at Baghdad International Airport (BIAP)', 8 April 2012, Annex R following which they need to regularise their Civil ID card.
 The UNHCR/IRC said they were not aware of the policy of allowing passage through a check point using an expired passport or laissez passer travel document.
-To the knowledge of UNHCR/IRC/Qandil and the Embassy there has been no case to date in which the airport authorities have provided a facilitation letter but we have been advised by the MoDM and MOI that passing through check points is permitted upon first entry and return home and there have already been a number of successful returnees who have returned using an expired passport.'
+To the knowledge of UNHCR/IRC/Qandil and the Embassy there has been no case to date in which the airport authorities have provided a facilitation letter but we have been advised by the MoDM and MOI that passing through check points is permitted upon first entry and return home and there have already been a number of successful returnees who have returned using an expired passport.'9 - 5.1.9 This was further corroborated in a third letter from the Baghdad Embassy dated 8 April 2012.10 The UNHCR Baghdad paper dated November 2011 stated that '[n]o [civil] documentation would be issued at the airport, but a letter would be issued to facilitate the individual's movement back to their place of origin / relocation.'11